 Startups

-Lean is about a new way of thinking, a new way of solving problems, a new way of leading, and a new way of planning and measuring the long-term success of an organization, focused on improving safety, quality, delivery, cost, and employee morale.
-Lean creates sustainable business success.
+Lean is about a new way of thinking, solving problems, leading, planning, and measuring the long-term success of an organization, with a focus on improving safety, quality, delivery, cost, and employee morale—often referred to as SQDCM.
+Lean aims to create long-term, sustainable business success.

 One way of defining Lean is to look at the “Toyota Way” management system, in which there are two interrelated key pillars of equal importance:

-Mutual respect between leaders, staff, and customers is critical to creating a culture of continuous improvement in an organization.
-This element of mutual respect drives leaders to engage everyone in their continuous improvement efforts, with the belief that everybody takes pride in doing good work.
-Lean leaders strive to make continuous improvement part of everyone’s jobs, empowering their staff to improve their work in order to provide the highest quality goods and services at the lowest cost, with safety and satisfaction in mind.
+Mutual trust and respect between leaders, staff, and customers are critical to creating a culture of continuous improvement in an organization.
+This element of mutual respect drives leaders to engage everyone in their continuous improvement efforts, believing that everyone takes pride in doing good work.
+Lean leaders strive to make continuous improvement part of everyone’s job, empowering their staff to improve their work to provide the highest-quality goods and services at the lowest cost, with safety and satisfaction in mind.

-Respect for customers is a critical component of a Lean organization, as well, as this is a motivator that causes leaders and staff to center their continuous improvement efforts around delighting the customer.
+Respect for customers is a critical component of a Lean organization, as it is a motivator that causes leaders and staff to center their continuous improvement efforts on delighting the customer.

-It isn’t enough to just ASK for ideas, however; leaders must be prepared to respond quickly to ideas, too.
+It isn’t enough to just ASK for ideas; leaders must also be prepared to respond quickly to them.
 When an employee takes the time to share an Opportunity for Improvement, Lean leaders must encourage their effort by following up in a timely manner, thus showing the staff that they value their contributions.
 This promotes further engagement in Lean efforts.

-Leaders obviously can’t take on the responsibility of implementing every Opportunity for Improvement that their staff identify; there simply aren’t enough hours in the day.
-Lean leaders understand that it’s critical to delegate the improvement work back to the employees, ensuring that the improvements are properly investigated and implemented by a team of people who are invested in the success of the idea.
-Sometimes they’ll need additional guidance, at which point the leader steps up and helps as a servant leader - collaborating, rather than commanding.
+Leaders obviously can’t take on the responsibility of implementing every Opportunity for Improvement identified by their staff; there simply aren’t enough hours in the day.
+Lean leaders understand that it’s critical to delegate improvement work back to employees, ensuring that the improvements are properly investigated and implemented by a team invested in the idea's success.
+Sometimes they’ll need additional guidance, at which point the leader steps up as a coach and servant leader—collaborating, asking questions, and helping remove barriers rather than directing solutions.

-When someone takes the time to suggest and implement an Opportunity for Improvement, Lean leaders reciprocate by taking the time to recognize that effort and impact.
-This lends employee support to the Lean efforts, promotes further engagement, and contributes to a positive culture of continuous improvement.
-Continuous improvement software platforms can help automate this process, both by providing virtual recognition and prompting leaders to engage offline by making it easy for them to see who is doing good work and the individual impact that employees are having.
+When someone takes the time to suggest and implement an Opportunity for Improvement, Lean leaders reciprocate by recognizing that effort and its impact.
+This supports employees in their Lean efforts, promotes further engagement, and contributes to a positive culture of continuous improvement.
+While continuous improvement software platforms can help make recognition more visible and timely, what matters most is the leader’s genuine response and follow-through.

 Lean principles are well-defined and documented in many books and websites.
 Here are some key practices and methods that many Lean organizations choose to follow: